NuGet/Insights/README.md

 - Add the csv-spectrum tests to NCsvPerf

-- Add a parameter to TablePrefixScanner to allow reading more than one page for a prefix query.
-Maybe there is some sweet spot greater than 1...

 - Enable heterogeneous enqueueing and batch enqueue messages

 - Enable enqueuing as many messages as possible for a bulk enqueue message, but no more and return the extra